Crafting Your Vision Statement: How to Steer Your Organization Towards the Future You Want

-When developing a strategic plan, a technique we like to use is VMOST: Vision, Mission, Objectives, Strategies and Tactics.
+When developing a strategic plan, we break it down into 6 areas: Vision, Mission, Strategic Priorities, Objectives, Measurable Goals and Tactics .
 A strong strategic plan is developed in this order, starting with the vision.
 Developing your organization's vision is so much more than jotting down a few quick lines and calling that a vision statement.

 Your vision serves as the roadmap to your strategy, which will help to guide each decision you and your team make.
 Though your strategic plan should be reviewed regularly, three to five years is a good amount of time to set your vision as it's not so far away that you can't imagine where you will be, and it's not so close that you won't have time to take the necessary steps to make it there.
 To get the process started, ask yourself and your team where you would like your organization to be at a certain point in time, three to five years down the road (i.e. set a specific date).